 Today a la Rioja!
 One Palador with style!
 Pleasing my senses with a Reserva from the Rioja region, a perfect complement for the Christmas wine advent calendar.

-🍇 Bodega Palador de Valdelana is located in the heart of the Rioja Alavesa, region that produces wines which are among the best ones and are regularly awarded top ratings at international tastings.
+🍇 Bodega Palador de Valdelana is located in the heart of the Rioja Alavesa, a region that produces wines that are among the best ones and are regularly awarded top ratings at international tastings.
 Palador focused on the varieties of Garnacha, Mazuelo, Graciano, and of course Tempranillo.

-💡For many people, Rioja is symbol of Spanish red wine and Tempranillo.
-In the region, the wines are differentiated according to the degree of maturity and aging time in the barrels, that’s how we get wines in the categories of Joven, Crianza, Reserva and Gran Reserva.
+💡For many people, Rioja is a symbol of Spanish red wine and Tempranillo.
+In the region, the wines are differentiated according to the degree of maturity and ageing time in the barrels; that’s how we get wines in Joven, Crianza, Reserva and Gran Reserva.

 🍽 This Reserva is perfect for any type of cheese, grilled or roasted recipes.
-My personal suggestion are grilled vegetables!
+My personal suggestion is grilled vegetables!